Bennylikescoding/Udacity_Front_end_project_1/README.md

 Project1 of front end udacity program_190325
 <br>
 <br>
-Open the browser and open the index.html file to load my portfolio site
+Open the browser and open the index.html file to load my portfolio site for evaluation